6 Ways Stress Wreaks Havoc on Your Dog’s Health

 5. Urination Issues

 However, during particularly stressed periods, your pet may also try to hide signs of inappropriate urination.
 When this occurs, take care not to react loudly or inappropriately.
-Punishing your pet for a stress response could further increase their stress and inadvertently cause more of the undesirable behavior.
+Punishing your pet for a stress response could further increase their stress and inadvertently cause more undesirable behavior.

 6. Behavior Problems

 Just as stress causes humans to react in unpredictable ways, including acting out inappropriately, it can cause a similar response in your pet.
-A mild-mannered pet may become much needier, invading your space or begging during times when he previously wouldn’t have behaved that way.
+A mild-mannered pet may become much needier, invading your space or begging when he previously wouldn’t have behaved that way.
 You may notice your pet breaking long-standing rules in your home: chewing on shoes, toys, or furniture, scratching at the doors, or barking at inappropriate times.

 Calming Your Pet